michaelfangtw/fusionpbx-docker-dev/README.md

 # FusionPBX Docker

 A Docker implementation of FusionPBX based on the official [fusionpbx-install.sh](https://github.com/fusionpbx/fusionpbx-install.sh) installer.
+This project includes the complete installer source code in the `src` directory for transparency and customization.
 ```
 ubuntu:20.04
 fusionpbx:5.1